Is Letting Your Dog Eat Grass a Good Idea?

 Potential Health Problems Linked to Grass Eating

 As noted earlier, grass-eating is quite common among not only domestic dogs, but wild canines as well.
-However, since grass is not a primary food source for dogs, I do recommend owners evaluate their pets’ intestinal health and nutritional status, if the behavior becomes obsessive.
+However, since grass is not a primary food source for dogs, pet owners should evaluate their pets’ intestinal health and nutritional status, if the behavior becomes obsessive.

 As discussed above, grass-eating can be a sign of boredom or a way to pass the time for some dogs; for others, it’s a fun and rewarding behavior.
-However, in my experience there are also certain health-related reasons dogs eat grass:
+However, there are also certain health-related reasons dogs eat grass:

 The intensity of grass consumption for the purpose of vomiting is usually strong and the grass chosen appears to be less important.
 If the “cure” works, at some point he’ll quit chewing, lick his lips (a sign of nausea in dogs), and throw up.